koyenadey/FS_Integrify_17/README.md

 **Order now**: This button directly takes you to the menu which shows all the items visible.
 You can filter the items on the left pane using filters.

 **Footer** : This sections provides more information about the company and its history.
 You can contact us using CONTACT US link.

+## Upcoming Features

+Better footer area is going to be there with descriptive links and social media handles.

 ## License